isaacovercast/easySFS/README.md

 # easySFS
-Effective selection of population size projection for construction of the site frequency spectrum.
+TL;DR - Effective selection of population size projection for construction of the site frequency spectrum.
 Convert VCF to dadi/fastsimcoal style SFS for demographic analysis

+The site frequency spectrum can not be constructed in a coherent fashion on a data matrix with missing values.
+Missing data is a prominent feature of RADSeq-like datasets and simply removing sites with missingness would drastically throw out the majority of your data.
+One could also impute missing values, some people do this, but if you have lots of missing data the imputation will be unreliable.
+The down projection method is a sort of compromise between these two extremes.
+You "project down" to a smaller sample size and "average over" all possible resamplings to construct a complete data matrix.
+To be clear, I didn't invent this down projection strategy, I believe Marth et al 2004 get the credit here, I just made this python program for automating exploration of the projection values.

+In terms of how to choose projection values Gutenkunst et al 2009 provide a heuristic mechanism, suggesting that maximizing the number of segregating sites is the best strategy.
+Whether this is true or not is an open question at this point, but it's the best we've got, and it's what most people do, if they are being careful.
+EasySFS simply counts the number of segregating sites per projection value for each population.
+Then you may choose the projection value based on the results it displays.

 This is a relatively simple script.
 It was created for use with VCF files from RAD-style datasets.
 VCF file formats differ pretty dramatically so ymmv.
 Right now it's been tested and seems to run fine for VCF as output by both pyrad/ipyrad and tassel.